How to Block Quote Guide For Students

 How to Use Block Quotes

 As you learn how to make a block quote, remember that your quote should be introduced first so it makes sense and serves its purpose.
-An introduction is always done in your own words, which acts as an explanatory sentence before the actual block quote begins.
+An introduction is always done in your own words, acting as an explanatory sentence before the block quote begins.
 If you implement a complete sentence, use a colon before the quote.
 If you continue with a sentence, no extra punctuation is necessary.

 Block quotes do not require quotation marks.
 Their purpose is to stand out by following formatting rules that are used for the rest of your writing.
 When you use APA and MLA, the text is indented 0.5 inches from the left margin.
 Remember that certain styles require different spacing, fonts, and right-side indents.